haxtheweb/json-outline-schema/README.md

 - `id` - the UUID / unique ID of the element
 - `indent` - How far to visually position the item inward.
 You could have something be the parent as a page but visually only be indented 2 levels
 - `location` - a file or resource that references the related data to display here
+- `slug` - a uri portion that is how this resource should be presented on the web.
+Can be same as location but allows abstraction away from the actual location of the file via this attribute
 - `order` - a weighting as to the order relative to other items that match this parent level
 - `parent` - a UUID / unique ID of the element this is a child of
 - `title` - title of this item to display